 Price of entry:

-Free of charge for children under the age of three
+Free of charge for children under the age of 3

-EUR 3 from children between the ages of 3 to 6
+EUR 3 for children between the age of 3 to 6

 EUR 5 for school children/students

-EUR 5 for senior citizens or persons with disabilities
+EUR 5 for senior citizens and persons with disabilities

 EUR 7 for adults

-Guided tours between one to two hours.
-Tour guides available for groups of between 10 to 30 persons, but must be booked ahead.
+The duration of guided tours is 1-2 hours.
+Guided tours are available for groups from 10 to 30 persons.
+These tours must be booked ahead.